p2pstuff/PeerDNS/README.md

 ## PeerDNS API

-There is no CLI utility yet to administrate your PeerDNS instance, however the JSON API can be easily called using `curl`.
+There is no CLI utility yet to administrate your PeerDNS instance, however the JSON API can be easily called from the command line using `curl`.
 Here are a few examples:

 ```
 # Get the trust list